AdamSach/davidwightman/site/content/biography.md

 ![](/img/bio/img_1585.jpeg)

 In 1987, David met his partner and they moved to Barcelona the following year.
-He took a course in gold-leafing at the Escola Drassanes and started painting in earnest.
-After a few exhibitions, they travelled to live in China, Tibet and Hong Kong for three years; back to London and then again to Barcelona - painting only sporadically.
-They moved back to London permanently in 2000.
+Having taken a course in gold-leafing at the Escola Drassanes, he started painting in earnest.
+After a few exhibitions, they travelled to live in China, Tibet and Hong Kong for three years, back to London and then again to Barcelona - painting only sporadically.
+They returned to London permanently in 2000.

 ![](/img/bio/img_1590.jpeg)
 David got married in 2009.
-After a bout of illness a couple of years later, he rekindled his passion in painting and worked everyday until his demise.
-The bulk of his works featured in this website belongs to this period.
+After recovering from a bout of illness a couple of years later, he rekindled his passion in painting and worked everyday until his demise.
+The bulk of his works featured on this website dates from this period.

 ![](/img/bio/img_1595.jpeg)